Sunday, 12 July 2015

 As we regained consciousness, the early sun streamed in through the flap of our tent and we heard the sounds of the farmyard – lowing cows, cackling hens, yapping dogs – on top of the usual twittering dawn chorus.

 We intended to have breakfast at the bar in the village, which opened at 7:30 am.
 Before leaving the farm we washed the dishes from last night’s dinner and put them on the table with a thankyou note.
-The bottle of eau gazeuse was still half full, so we emptied it into our water bottle and it proved surprisingly refreshing later in the day.
+The bottle of eau gazeuse was still half full, so we emptied it into our water bottle and it proved very refreshing later in the day.

 It was exciting to be setting off on the last day of our walk, after more than a month on the track.